Docs

 • general type casts; only cell/slice to Cell<T> is supported

 evaluate is an inspection feature, not a full Tolk REPL.
 It operates on debug-rendered values, and some comparison behavior is renderer-driven rather than language-accurate execution semantics.
-Use it for watches, hovers, and conditional breakpoints, not for proving complicated logic.
+Use it for watches, hovers, and conditional breakpoints, not to validate complex logic end to end.

 For typed cell casts, the debugger uses type declarations from the active frame's SourceMap.
 The cast succeeds only when the source expression resolves to a cell or slice, the target is Cell<T>, and the payload decodes fully as T without leftover bits or refs.